Horse racing tips: James Boyle's best bets for Tuesday

 Horse racing tips today:

-For today's horse racing tips, our analyst James Boyle looks at the flat racing meetings at Newcastle with two selections now online.
+For today's horse racing tips, our analyst James Boyle looks at the flat racing meetings at Southwell with two selections now online.

 As always, you’ll find up-to-date odds at the bookmakers, but our tipster’s predictions are researched early in the day and those prices could soon be moved in by the betting public.